Thursday, March 20, 2025

 By Anthony Caruso III | Publisher

 In two weeks, a new regime takes over The College of New Jersey Athletic Department.
 Dr. Sharon Beverly takes over as the TCNJ Athletic Director on March 1st.
-And, in college sports, a new athletic director typically evaluates the head coaches before making a decision on their future.
+In college sports, a new athletic director typically evaluates the head coaches before deciding on their future.

 READ MORE: Click here for our latest NCAAM coverage